-The assessor shall calculate each of the six image quality characteristics at the location of the two image quality assessment modules closest to iso-center and at the iso-center distance of 160.0 mm.
-Given that the radius of a measurement module ranges from 17.0 mm to 28.0 mm interpolation at 160.0 mm will measure image characteristics over a range of iso-center distances from 132mm to 188.0 mm.
-The evaluation of the six image quality characteristics at 160.0 mm will be performed by linearly interpolating the values between the middle module positioned at 100mm from iso-center and the module that is furthest from iso-center.
+The assessor shall calculate each of the six image quality characteristics at the location of the two image 733 734 quality assessment modules closest to iso-center and at the iso-center distance of 160.0 mm.
+Given that measure image characteristics over a range of iso-center distances from 132mm to 188.0 mm.
+The the values between the middle module positioned at 100mm from iso-center and the module that is